-3 min read ✭ Join us in Episode 006 of the Friday Five, as we cover how to grow conversions with Facebook ads, utilize resources to better understand analytics, strategic planning, and digital marketing.
+3 min to read ✭ Join us in Episode 006 of the Friday Five, as we cover how to grow conversions with Facebook ads, utilize resources to better understand analytics, strategic planning, and digital marketing.

 What is the Friday Five?